 Emotional intelligence (EQ) is an important factor of success.
-In “Emotional Intelligence 2.0”, Bradberry and Greaves explain what’s EQ, how you can determine your EQ levels and use a step-by-step program (with 66 proven strategies) to improve 4 core sets of EQ skills.
-In this summary, we’ll give an outline of the EQ definition, skills and strategies.
+In “Emotional Intelligence 2.0”, Travis Bradberry and Jean Greaves explain what’s EQ, how you can determine your EQ levels and use a step-by-step program (with 66 proven strategies) to improve 4 core sets of EQ skills.
+In this Emotional Intelligence 2.0 summary, we’ll give an outline of the EQ definition, skills and strategies.

 Studies have found that EQ accounts for about 58% of performance in most jobs, and people with high EQ earn more than people with low EQ.
 Yet, based on the authors’ tests, only 36% of people can identify their own emotions.